 One of the best cellular trail cameras on our list today is from Meidase, colored in Black/Yellow.
 But the first thing to strike your head when you see it for the first time will be how contrasting the naming was to how it actually looks!
 If you want to visualize, the color is similar to the hazy/spirally dresses that we see the Kardashian/Jenner sisters wearing.
 You’ll trust us when you see it!

 The first thing that we need to talk about is the high-quality image and video quality.
 It has a large aperture, wide-view angle, high-res lens, full glass, and a lot.
-The camera gives you 16-megapixel resolution and video quality of 1080P/full HD.
+The camera gives you a 16-megapixel resolution and a video quality of 1080P/full HD.
 Your photos are clear and still with the optimized image sensors and motion sensors.
-At night, the infrared flash illuminates without the glow, and the invisibility gives you a good quality of night vision.
+At night, the infrared flash illuminates without the glow, and the invisibility gives you good quality of night vision.
 Not vision, to be exact, the pictures are what we are talking about.
 You get us, right?

 Again, the detection range is 65 feet, as we saw in one of the previous cameras.
 Another thing that will make it easy to understand and use by our grandmothers is the remote-style keypad.
 You’ve seen them more comfortable with keypads rather than touchpads.
 So if you plan to leave this camera at your grandma’s, she can fix it or reset it if you’re telling her how.
 The LCD color screen is 2.4 inches and has a user-friendly interface.
-The multifunction keypad shortcuts help you review, manage photos and playbacks.
+The multifunction keypad shortcuts help you review, and manage photos and playbacks.

 There is an option called Motion Detect Delay that delays capturing a game image in 5/15/30-second delays.
 And thanks to the Multi-Shot mode, up to 3 images can be captured between delays.